Benj1x/Notes/SAD.md

 ***Application domain:*** *The organization that administrates, monitors, or controls a problem domain.*

 The problem domain describes the system's purpose, as well as the parts of reality that the system should help administrate, monitor, or control.
 The application domain is a part of the user organization.
 A system's success (or failure) depends on how well it links the application and problem domains together into a functioning whole.
+<br><br>

-A few examples of the problem domain and application domain would be:
+**A few examples of the problem domain and application domain would be:**<br>
-For a payroll system, the application domain includes the personnel office, while the problem domain includes the employees, their contracts, and their work schedules.
+For a payroll system, the application domain includes the personnel office, while the problem domain includes the employees, their contracts, and their work schedules. <br>
-For an air traffic control system, the application domain is a part of the air traffic controllers' job, while the problem domain includes planes, flight departures, flight corridors, runways, flight positions, and movements.
+For an air traffic control system, the application domain is a part of the air traffic controllers' job, while the problem domain includes planes, flight departures, flight corridors, runways, flight positions, and movements.<br>
-For a device for measuring telephone signals, the application domain is part of the technicians' job, and the problem domain includes signals, protocols, lines, transmitters, and receivers.
+For a device for measuring telephone signals, the application domain is part of the technicians' job, and the problem domain includes signals, protocols, lines, transmitters, and receivers.<br><br>

-A key task in analysis and design is to model what the system will administrate, monitor, or control.
+A key task in analysis and design is **to model what the system will administrate, monitor, or control.** <br>
 For example, in an air traffic control system, this includes airplanes, flight departures, flight corridors, and positions.
-The air traffic controllers' job consists of monitoring and controlling the air traffic using the system's information about these objects.
+The air traffic controllers' job consists of monitoring and controlling the air traffic using the system's information about these objects. <br>
 Controllers use this information, rather than direct observation of aircraft movement, as a basis for decision making.
 Their understanding of air traffic consists of both the actual situation in the air, and the way they think and talk about the traffic in technical terms.<br>
 Because the controllers' understanding of the problem domain is both created and maintained through the system, the problem domain and the system's model of the problem domain must agree completely.
 This is a crucial quality requirement.
 It is also crucial that the system's model is organized in agreement with the air traffic controller's structural understanding.
 Thus, in this and all cases, system developers should analyze the problem domain, both to understand the system's context and to learn how to usefully representing it to the system's users.<br>
-A second key task in analysis and design is to model how the system will interact with users in the application domain.
-This includes identifying all user groups and understanding both what they will use the system for and how each group will interact with the system in different situations.<br>
-If we continue with the air traffic control example,  we would study how traffic controllers, pilots, and ground personnel would interact with the system to ensure a smooth and effective operation once the system is deployed.

 ### Emphasize the Architecture

 Understanding the context is important, but it is equally important to understand the system itself.
-We view the system as an entity adapted to solve identified needs for a specific technical platform:
+We view the system as an entity adapted to solve identified needs for a specific technical platform:<br>
 ***System:*** *A collection of components that implement modeling requirements, functions, and interfaces.*
+<br><br>
 During analysis and design, it is essential to develop an overall understanding of the system.
 OOA&D therefore emphasizes the system architecture as a key challenge, focusing on ease of understanding, flexibility, and usefulness.<br>
 The system architecture should be easy to understand because it serves as the basis for decisions and as a communication and work tool in the development work ahead.
 It should be flexible because system development takes place in a turbulent environment.
 Finally, the architecture sh ould be useful because the system's success depends on the role it will play in the user organization.<br>